 - If these oral warnings are not successful in correcting the situation, it is the supervisor’s responsibility to determine whether to dismiss the student.
 Notify the Federal College Work-Study Coordinator in writing of the reasons for the dismissal and provide the student with a copy.

 In the situation where a student chooses to leave the position, it will be requested that he/she give the supervisor a one-week notice.
 If the need for the services which this student provided remains, please contact the Student Records and Financial Services Office to request the position be re-posted.

 The work-study supervisor may be requested to serve as a reference for the student’s post-graduate employment.
 For this purpose, and to further prepare the student for his/her career, the supervisor may complete a performance appraisal for each employee.
 The completed form will be retained in the student’s financial aid file.

-Outstanding student employees are recognized on an annual basis through our “Student Employee of the Year” award program.
-Nomination forms for this award will be mailed to each department in February, followed by a reception for the nominees held during the spring semester.
+Outstanding student employees are recognized on an annual basis through our “Student Employee of the Year” offer program.
+Nomination forms for this offer will be mailed to each department in February, followed by a reception for the nominees held during the spring semester.

 If any questions arise regarding your rights and responsibilities as a student employer or any of the preceding procedures, please contact the Student Records and Financial Services Office located on the second floor (main entrance) of the Agriculture Science Building or call 607-587-4253.